 33 Of The Best Lockdown Birthday Ideas For Kids

-Here are 33 Lockdown Birthday Ideas For Kids…
+Looking For Lockdown Birthday Ideas For Kids?
+Here are 33 Lockdown Birthday Ideas

-So, your child is having a lockdown birthday and you’re looking for lockdown birthday ideas to make the day really special?
+So, your child is having a lockdown birthday and you’re looking for lockdown birthday ideas for kids to help make the day really special?

 We have a children’s lockdown birthday coming up soon (my Baby On Board is nine, how?!).
 Although I have lots of ideas, as her birthday got closer and closer I was starting to panic that none of them would be…special enough.

 For birthdays in ‘normal’ times we usually have a party, see family, go out for pizza or have a day out.
 And, obviously, all of those ideas are off the table this time.

 So how do you make a lockdown birthday special when all days are the same, at home, again?